What are Roof Bars For?

 No. Unfortunately not.
 You can't just buy the first or the cheapest roof rack you see, there are different types for different cars but thankfully it's not rocket science!
 Read on and all will be explained!

-How do I know what type I need?
+How do I know what type of roof rack I need?

-There are 4 main types of roof rack and they differ in the way that they attach to the car.
+There are 4 main types of roof bars and they differ in the way that they attach to the car.
 Different cars use different methods of attachment.

 Can I fit the roof rack myself?

 Absolutely!
-Fitting roof racks is a simple DIY job.
+Fitting roof bars is a simple DIY job.
 Here are our top 5 tips to help the job go smoothly:

-- Get help! a second pair of hands will make fitting your roof rack so much easier and will limit the chance of scratching or damaging anything during the installation process.
+- Get help! a second pair of hands will make fitting your roof bars so much easier and will limit the chance of scratching or damaging anything during the installation process.

 - Read the instructions - Men, we're talking to you!
 All roof rack instructions contain essential information about torque settings and fitting positions so it's vital to read the instructions carefully.